 Experts are urging everyone over 6 months of age to get a flu vaccine between the end of October to the beginning of November.
 Knowing you’ve had your flu shot can also help doctors more accurately diagnose if it’s flu or COVID if you become ill.
 You can learn more about the flu vaccine in this recent article from Cone Health: Flu and COVID-19: What You Need to Know.

 If you develop any of these urgent symptoms, call 911 or go to the nearest emergency department:

 - Shortness of breath or difficulty breathing

 - Fever over 104 degrees

-If you believe you may have coronavirus or have been exposed to COVID-19, call your primary care doctor.
-A virtual or video visit can be arranged to determine if you need a coronavirus test, a flu test, or other care.
+If you believe you may have been exposed to COVID-19, call your primary care doctor.
+A virtual or video visit can be arranged to determine if you need a COVID test, a flu test, or other care.